-SDA and I2C Communication
+SDA and IC Communication

-The SA3229 OTP can be programmed using the SDA or I^2C protocol.
+SB3229 can be programmed using the SDA or $I^2C$ protocol.
 During parameter changes, the main audio signal path of the hybrid is temporarily muted using the memory switch fader to avoid the generation of disturbing audio transients.
 Once the changes are complete, the main audio path is reactivated.
+Any changes made during programming are lost at power-off unless they are explicitly burned to EEPROM memory.

 Improvements have been made to the ARK software, resulting in improved communication speed.
-Certain parameters in ARKonline can be selected to reduce the number of pages that need to be read out.
-In SDA mode, SA3229 is programmed via the SDA pin using industry standard programming boxes.
-I2C mode is a two-wire interface which uses the SDA pin for bidirectional data and CLK as the interface clock input.
-I2C programming support is available on the HiPro (serial or USB versions) and ON Semiconductor's DSP Programmer 3.0.
+Certain parameters in ARKonline® can be selected to reduce the number of pages that need to be read out.
+In SDA mode, SB3229 is programmed via the SDA pin using industry standard programming boxes.
+IC mode is a two-wire interface which uses the SDA pin for bidirectional data and CLK as the interface clock input.
+IC programming support is available on the HiPro (serial or USB versions) and ON Semiconductor's DSP Programmer 3.0.